The Greatest Show on Earth (film): Production

 The film was shot in Sarasota, Florida, where locals were paid 75 cents per hour as extras.

-One story concerning the movie says that Lucille Ball was offered Gloria Grahame's role but withdrew when she discovered that she was pregnant with her first child, Lucie Arnaz.
-However, this account has been disputed because when DeMille was filming with Ringling Bros. and Barnum & Bailey Circus, Ball was preparing I Love Lucy for its launch on CBS.

-Art Concello, who was the general manager of Ringling Bros. at the time DeMille was traveling with the show, figured out how to execute the stunt and doubled for Cornel Wilde in the Great Sebastian's fall scene.
-He had been a headlining aerialist when he was a performer.

-Betty Hutton and Wilde had to learn how to fly on the trapeze for their scenes.
-Wilde may have faced difficulty because of his acrophobia.
-Hutton became quite proficient with the single bar.
-Film footage exists showing Hutton rehearsing 40 ft in the air, talking to DeMille who had ridden to her height on a camera crane.
+Betty Hutton and Cornel Wilde had to learn how to use the trapeze for their scenes, although Wilde may have faced difficulty because of his acrophobia.
+Hutton became proficient with the single bar, and film footage exists showing her rehearsing 40 ft in the air.
 Hutton's stunt double was La Norma Fox, also from Ringling Bros. and Barnum & Bailey Circus.

+Art Concello, RB&BB's general manager at the time and the first flyer ever to land the triple somersault in performance, devised the solution to The Great Sebastian's fall from the high rigging and executed the stunt for DeMille.

+In addition to the actors, the real Ringling Bros. and Barnum & Bailey's Circus' 1951 troupe appears in the film with its complement of 1,400 people, hundreds of animals and 60 railroad cars of equipment and tents.

 The music for the song "Lovely Luawana Lady" was written by John Ringling North, who appears briefly as himself during the discussion about whether the show would play the road rather than have a short ten-week season.
-North was a nephew of the five Ringling brothers who founded Ringling Bros. and Barnum & Bailey Circus, and was its owner at the time.
+North was a nephew of the five Ringling brothers who founded Ringling Bros. and Barnum & Bailey Circus and was its owner at the time.

 Release

-The film premiered at Radio City Music Hall January 10, 1952.
-The film made its "Road Premiere" at the Florida Theater (now the Sarasota Opera House) in Sarasota, Florida.
+The Greatest Show on Earth premiered at Radio City Music Hall in New York on January 10, 1952 and played there for 11 weeks, a record duration that it shared with Random Harvest (1942) that lasted for many years.

-The film earned $12.8 million at the box office in the United States and Canada, making it the highest-grossing film of 1952, as well as Paramount's most successful film to that time.
-It was also the most popular film in Britain in 1952 and the most popular film of the year in France in 1953.
+The film earned $12.8 million at the box office in the United States and Canada, making it the highest-grossing film of 1952, as well as Paramount's most successful film at that time.
+It was also the most popular film in Britain in 1952 and in France in 1953.

-The film played for 11 weeks at New York's Radio City Music Hall, a record duration that it shared with Random Harvest in 1942 and that would last until at least the 1960s.